CodeSlicing/pure-swift-ui/README.md

 - [2.0.6][tag-2.0.6] Add static initialisers and convenience functions to `CGRect` and `GeometryProxy`
 - [2.1.0][tag-2.1.0] Add relative coordinate functionality to layout guides
 - [2.1.1][tag-2.1.1] Add eoFill to Shape and add overloads for strokeColor to accept style argument
+- [2.1.2][tag-2.1.2] Add cycles as a first class angle type with conversion functions and properties supporting it

 ## Licensing